Planning events to thank and show appreciation to volunteers can be fun and rewarding.

-Whether you are planning a training event, an appreciation dinner, new volunteer orientation or a volunteer recruitment fair – the planning model should be the same and include the same basic elements.
+Whether you are planning a training event, an appreciation dinner, new volunteer orientation, or a volunteer recruitment fair – the model should include the same basic planning elements.

-Planning a Volunteer Appreciation Event
+15 Tips For Planning a Volunteer Appreciation Event

-1. Planning Team
+1. Establish a Planning Team

-2. Event Budget
+2. Create an Event Budget

-For example, if the budget allows for $10 per person, the team needs to determine how that $10 will be divided amongst all of the planning elements of food, marketing, decor, AV support, gift etc.
+For example, if the budget allows for $10 per person, the team needs to determine how that $10 will be divided amongst all of the planning elements of food, marketing, decor, AV support, gift, etc.